omry/omegaconf/docs/source/usage.rst

     >>> conf.a.cc = 30
     Traceback (most recent call last):
     ...
-    KeyError: 'Accessing unknown key in a struct : a.cc'
+    AttributeError: 'Accessing unknown key in a struct : a.cc'

 You can temporarily remove the struct flag from a config object: